robtweed/qewd-jsdb/README.md

   - Relational Database (with SQL support)
   - Persistent XML DOM (with XPath support)

+You can create and maintain any or all of these database models simultaneously, and, indeed you can apply different views simultaneously to the same physical QEWD-JSdb database.

 Further database models (eg Graph) would easily be possible to develop in future.

-You can create and maintain any or all of these database models simultaneously, and, indeed you can apply different views to the same physical database.
+Developers can easily create their own custom database models using the core QEWD-JSdb APIs.

 What really sets QEWD-JSdb apart from every other database you're likely to come across is that it runs in-process with Node.js (ie rather than running on a separate server, linked to Node.js via a